itsazzad/atlassian-forge-create-templates/README.md

-# Compass teamPage template (UI Kit)
+# Forge Hello World

-This project demonstrates the [compass:teamPage](https://developer.atlassian.com/platform/forge/manifest-reference/modules/compass-team-page/) module.
-It contains a Forge app written in Javascript that creates an app team page called `Hello world`, then uses [UI Kit](https://developer.atlassian.com/platform/forge/ui-kit/) to display `Hello world!` on the team page.
+This project contains a Forge app written in Javascript that displays `Hello World!` in a Confluence content action.

-Compass is currently in Beta.
-Visit [go.atlassian.com/get-compass](https://go.atlassian.com/get-compass) to get started.

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.